arv-sajeev/deepdive_python/closure/README.md

 * the free variables value is the object the cell points to, so python looks up the cell object and then whatever the cell is pointing to
 * we can use the introspection tools to inspect a function, `fn.__code__.co_freevars` and `fn.__closure__` this gives the cell implementation

+* every time we run a function a new scope is created, if the function creates a closure a new closure is created every time as well

+* we can share scopes by returning inner functions together to get the same closures
+* the closure is created when the function is created but the values are evaluated only when the functions are called
+* so be careful when using closures

+## 3.Nested closure

+* you can nest closures, just in case you haven't guessed by now

+## 4.Closure application

+* we can use closures as a sort of alternative for implementing class variables in functions instead of classes
+* counters loggers and other stuff